Tom & Jerry: The Fast and the Furry

 Is it any good?

-Unlike some of the wittier spoofs Tom & Jerry have starred in, this one is less clever and more straightforwardly devoted to thrills and spills ,with a few obvious comic stereotypes thrown in for good measure.
+Unlike some of the wittier spoofs Tom & Jerry have starred in, this one is less clever and more straightforwardly devoted to thrills and spills.
+It also has a few obvious comic stereotypes thrown in for good measure.
 Neither Tom nor Jerry plays the hero in The Fast and the Furry, and they never have a higher purpose.
 It's all about winning a television contest at any cost.

 For kids who like their heroes frozen, inked, sunk, sharked, and falling headlong from precipices all over the world, it's a typically funny T & J adventure.